Drizin/CodegenCS/README.md

 ## How does CodegenCS compare to Roslyn?

 Check out [CodegenCS vs Roslyn](https://github.com/Drizin/CodegenCS/tree/master/docs/Comparison-Roslyn.md)
 (Spoiler: That's not an apples-to-apples comparison.
-Roslyn should be used to analyze compilation syntax-trees and eventually generate code based on that syntax tree - CodegenCS was not created for that)
+Roslyn should be used to analyze compilation syntax-trees and eventually generate code **based** on that syntax tree - but generating code using syntax-trees is painful and nonsense.
+CodegenCS was created for generating human-readable code and let the hard-work of syntax trees be done by a compiler).

 ## Why yet another Code Generator?
 Why not T4, Liquid, Razor, etc?

 In this [blog post](https://rickdrizin.com/yet-another-code-generator) I explain how I've started this project: basically I was searching for a code generator and I had some simple requirements: I wanted debugging support, subtemplates support, and subtemplates should respect the indentation of the parent block (I wanted to avoid mixed-indentation which causes unmaintainable code).
 I tried many tools and libraries but couldn't find anything meeting those requirements, that's why I've created this project.

 Besides that, I've always had some bad experiences with T4 templates (including code difficult to read and maintain, and backward-compatibility issues every time I upgrade my Visual Studio).
-Last, I believe that templating engines are great for some things (like creating Email templates) due to their sandboxed model, but I think there's nothing better for developers than a full-featured language (and IDE support).
+Last, I believe that templating engines are great for some things (like creating e-mail templates) due to their sandboxed model, but I think there's nothing better for developers than a full-featured language (and IDE support).

 <!--